var-nan/var-nan.github.io/_pages/about.md

 I currently work as a research assistant in the Department of Computer Science at Iowa State University, developing a multithreaded version of a Mixed-Integer Programming (MIP) solver for unsplittable network flow problems.

 Apart from academics, I am passionate about computers, geopolitics, and cooking (just a rookie cook).
 Talking about computers is a good way to get me involved.

+This site is still under construction.
+Some of the information is not entirely true.